HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Lower Bounds for Model Checking

-\endgroup The initial $\ltlW$ accounts for the offset before the counter is started, i.e., the counter should be correct once $\blacktriangle_{\pi_1}$ holds for the first time (which is when state $s_{\{\bullet, \triangle, \blacktriangle\}}$ is reached for the first time).
-We discuss \ref{eq:base1} - \ref{eq:base5} in detail.
+The initial weak until accounts for the offset before the counter is started, \ie, the counter should be correct once $\blacktriangle_{\pi_1}$ holds for the first time (which is the case when state $s_{\{\bullet, \triangle, \blacktriangle\}}$ is reached for the first time).
+We discuss the conjuncts \ref{eq:base1} - \ref{eq:base5} in detail: